iceLearn/Open-online-study-group-/README.md

 We are open to all participants and adhere to the [contributor covenant](https://github.com/iceLearn/Openlearnresearch/blob/master/CODE_OF_CONDUCT.md).

-Everyone is welcome to join our monthly town hall meetings (signup link coming soon), and you can contribute in different ways depending on your background:
+Everyone is welcome to join our monthly town hall meetings - [signup](https://docs.google.com/forms/d/e/1FAIpQLSfFPjzNhwugvprYr0OSPjRONGYn34Gg6-RFxml1ht5It_SBLw/viewform?usp=sf_link) for invitations to join meeetings, and you can contribute in different ways depending on your background:

 ### Being a non-technical contributor
-Join the conversation on our forum: (link coming soon) and join the chatroom in (Gitter)[https://gitter.im/Open-Learn-Research/openLearnResearch]
+Join the conversation on our forum: (link coming soon) and join the chatroom in [Gitter](https://gitter.im/Open-Learn-Research/openLearnResearch)

 * Share your experiences and challenges with MOOCs
 * Help us refine our solutions and share your ideas

 ### Being a technical contributor
 Check our open [issues](https://github.com/iceLearn/Openlearnresearch/issues).
 Issues tagged [mozsprint](https://github.com/iceLearn/Openlearnresearch/issues?utf8=✓&q=is%3Aopen+is%3Aissue+label%3Amozsprint+) are especially suitable for getting started by joining the conversation, or adding a solution with a pull request.

+### Being a research contributor
+While we are building the learning community, we would also focus on researching
+* How online learners learn best?
+* How do online learners their platforms to be design?
+* What makes online learners best connect with each other?
+* Do online learners network/ connect and learn?
+* How online learners network/ connect and learn?
+* Do they learn better when connected than just learning on selfphase?

+Join the research discussions and conducting research actively with our core team and publish in research scholarly articles.
+For this we expect you to have expereince in research writing and research methodologies.
+Sign up to be a research contributer - [Join in](https://docs.google.com/forms/d/e/1FAIpQLSfV_OdyUq2iSUc8_7boqc2XQbJBKzQ8llmNhUmj78Mk8Irwdg/viewform?usp=sf_link)

 **If you're interested in UI/UX and usability research**, let us know.
 We’re eager to get you involved.